-Updated maps of El Niño/La Niña effects on temperature and rainfall
+Updated maps of El Niño/La Niña effects on temperature, rainfall, and pressure

 About three years ago, I made some maps illustrating the global relationships between El Niño/La Niña and temperature and precipitation.
-These have turned out to be quite popular, so I updated them using data up to February 2026.
-(See a brief methodology section at the bottom of this post.)
+These have turned out to be quite popular, so I updated them (and added maps for sea level pressure) using data up to February 2026.
+I also detrended the data, i.e. removed the linear trend over the period (see the brief methodology section at the bottom of this post for more details).

-In the gallery below, I show the interannual correlation between seasonal (3-monthly) mean temperature and the Niño 3.4 index during the same seasons.
-The data were detrended.
-The first picture shows the correlations for January–March, and the last one shows December–February.
+In the gallery below, I show the interannual correlation between seasonal (3-monthly) mean temperature and the Niño 3.4 index for all three-month periods.
+The first picture below shows the concurrent correlations for January–March, and the last one shows them for December–February.
+The hatching indicates where the correlations are significant.
 By clicking on one of the pictures, you can navigate back and forth between seasons.

 The next gallery shows correlations for precipitation.